 The Nouveau movement all started in the Beaujolais, but gained popularity, as many things do, by becoming big in Japan!
 While Americans were drinking overly oaked Cabernet, Japan was going crazy for the fresh pink fruit bombs with fun labels coming over from France.
 But let's start at the beginning.

 The wine started as a harvest celebration, taking a portion of the wines and creating a fresh, fruity, glou glou wine that could be drunk ASAP.
 The style of wine began growing in popularity across France and and ended up with a designated day which falls on the third Thursday of November (not on purpose because of Thanksgiving, but talk about a happy accident!).
+This is the non-official release date of the Beaujolais nouveau wine specifically.

 Starting in the 1980's the wine started to be exported with it gaining major popularity across Asia, the US and other European countries like Germany.
 Japan is currently the largest importer of this style of wine, with the US ranking 2nd and Germany third.
 With the rise of natural wine and low ABV wine becoming more in vogue every year in the US, as well as the perfect timing the release has and pairing perfection that is Turkey and Beaujolais Nouveau, we predict it will be likely that the US may overtake Japan over the next few years.